CreativeMellani/HorrorGame/README.md

 Name TBA Choose Your Adventure - “Murder Game’

-A tutorial adventure by Mellani Johnson, Kilisi Vasquez, and Jennyfer Constanza.
+A tutorial adventure by Mellani Johnson, Kilisi Vazquez, and Jennyfer Constanza.
 Copyright 2022

 First-time players type “help”. (when type “help” there will be a “help prompt” that appears with information about the game / instructions )